-As soon as we sped past through the gates, I was awestruck by the vast swathes of sal trees dominating the park’s undulating profile.
-After barely half an hour of driving came the sounds we’d been endlessly straining our ears for—the calls of a distressed deer, advertising the presence of a predator!
-The guttural barks of panic being sounded by a muntjac—also known as a barking deer.
+As soon as we sped through the gates, I was awestruck by the vast swathes of sal trees dominating the park’s undulating profile.
+After barely half an hour of driving came the sounds we’d been endlessly straining our ears for—the calls of a distressed deer, advertising the presence of a predator.
+The guttural barks of panic were made by a muntjac—also known as a barking deer.

 Then the jungle issued the surest of all indications: a sharp crackling in the undergrowth.
 The thick vegetation around us had conspired to keep a lid on the animal’s identity.
-All we could do, was to hope for it to break cover.
-But the sounds ceased as suddenly as they began, and just as they were beginning to inch closer.
+All we could do was to hope for it to break cover.
+But the sounds ceased as suddenly as they began, just as they were beginning to inch closer.
 Disappointed, but far from being dejected, we drove on, knowing that plenty of time remained for tiger sightings.
-The better part of the day – the afternoon – lay ahead of us.
+The better part of the day lay ahead of us.

 The way back to our forest lodge was painfully placid, save the antics of a mahout chastening his errant elephant.
 The mahout appeared to be gesturing at us, but we drove on, paying no special heed to whatever he had to say.

 Having finally called it a day, we lolled about the campus, letting loose our preoccupations with the cat.
 But zapping us out of our torpidity were a volley of alarm calls resonating from the grasslands below.
-This time around their reliability wasn’t suspect, voicing them in succession were a herd of spotted deer, and not the notoriously nervy muntjac.
+This time their reliability wasn’t suspect; voicing them in succession was a herd of spotted deer, not the notoriously nervy muntjac.

-With the approach of night came the commanding chorus of the cicadas – but that meant little to us; waking up early also meant hitting the bed equally early.
-“Nothing wrong about sacrificing a pawn for the king”, I thought, as the untiring cicadas lulled me to sleep.
+With the approach of night came the commanding chorus of the cicadas, but that meant little to us; waking up early meant hitting the bed equally early.
+“Nothing wrong with sacrificing a pawn for the king,” I thought as the untiring cicadas lulled me to sleep.

-A misty morning greeted us the next day, reducing precious visibility.
-But we pressed on with an unflinching resolve, and soon, came across another kind of predator: a jackal, or rather – a pair of jackals.
-Their winter coat glistened in the early morning light, as they gamboled about the safari-track with gay abandon, utterly unflustered by our presence.
-Their playful bouts were a picture of pounding energy, and a supremely refreshing sight for our ebbing morale.
+A misty morning greeted us the next day, reducing precious visibility, but we pressed on with unflinching resolve and soon came across another kind of predator: a jackal, or rather a pair of jackals.
+Their winter coat glistened in the early morning light as they gamboled about the safari-track with gay abandon, utterly unflustered by our presence.
+Their playful bouts were a picture of pounding energy and a supremely refreshing sight for our ebbing morale.

-A herd of elephants had sauntered onto the riverbed, with the intention of fording the river.
-But in their midst, lay a bumbling calf.
+A herd of elephants had sauntered onto the riverbed with the intention of fording the river.
+In their midst lay a bumbling calf.
 Now the oncoming stretch of the river wasn’t a placid section by any measure.
 I knew the adults would negotiate it with relative ease; it was the baby I was worried about.

 The elephants, taking turns, began to ease their way into the river.
 I watched with bated breath as the calf took its first baby steps, timidly trudging into the currents, losing a little more height with every foothold.
-And before I even knew it – he was out of sight!
-The seconds passed like minutes, the calf showed no signs of resurfacing; and just as I began to fear the worst, the baby elephant emerged out of the depths like a marine monster, with its trunk pointed heavenwards, in a desperate bid for breath!
+Before I knew it, he was out of sight!
+The seconds passed like minutes, and the calf showed no signs of resurfacing; just as I began to fear the worst, the baby elephant emerged out of the depths like a marine monster with its trunk pointed heavenwards in a desperate bid for breath.

 We had all learnt our lesson the hard way.
-“Never would I look through these little joys of the jungle ever again”, I thought to myself, while observing a parakeet dart over my head with uncharacteristic glee.
-And precisely one moment later, on our final approach till the exit, I asked the driver to brake to a halt, wait, and look around, in one last, futile attempt to spot the cat before our time ran dry.
-“Haven’t you learnt anything?”
-My friend asked.
-“Yes I have” I replied, “and for that I’d love to thank the cat in person”.
+While observing a parakeet dart over my head with uncharacteristic glee, I told myself I would never look through these little joys of the jungle ever again.
+Precisely one moment later, on our final approach to the exit, I asked the driver to brake to a halt and wait to allow us to look around in one last, futile attempt to spot the cat before our time ran dry.
+“Haven’t you learnt anything?” my friend asked.